testo/daas_sample/README.md

 # daas_sample
- DaaS (Data as a Service) sample app for accessing Testo Devices 104-IR BT and Multifunctional Handle
+ DaaS (Data as a Service) sample app for accessing Testo Devices 104-IR BT and Multifunctional Handle on iOS and Android